opf/openproject/frontend/doc/OVERVIEW.md

 The file consists of a single module definition, that requires another file (`./frontend/app/time_entries/controllers/time-entries-controller.js`), which contains the actual controller function.

-The files mostly follow the __Asynchronous Module Defintion__ (AMD), so the different parts of the application can be isolated.
+The files follow the __Asynchronous Module Defintion__ (AMD), so the different parts of the application can be isolated.

-However, this makes planning the injections abit harder, as they are spread out over two files (the `$injector` definition being in the respective `index.js`, the actual function signature being in the module itself.)
+This makes planning the injections a bit harder, as they are spread out over two files (the `$injector` definition being in the respective `index.js`, the actual function signature being in the module itself.)

 ## Template handling in `./frontend/app/templates`